SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 $ git push
 ```

-Please remember about sending your code to server as soon as possible.
+Please remember to send your code to the server as soon as possible.
-Access to server will be closed when laboratory finishes.
+Access to the server will be closed when the laboratory finishes.
 Code can be graded if and only if it will be sent to this server.

-Solution will be accepted by server if and only if:
+The solution will be accepted by the server if and only if:
-- Only solution files (`.c`) were modified - if you modify any other files, e.g., makefile, commit will be rejected
+- Only solution files (`.c`) were modified - if you change any other files, e.g., makefile, commit will be rejected
 - Solution files are correctly formatted.
-In repository there is configuration file `.clang-format` for `clang-format` program which is installed in system.
+In the repository, there is a configuration file `.clang-format` for `clang-format` program, which is installed in the system.
 It allows to format source files - use `clang-format -i <filename.c>`.
-Many IDEs allow automatic formatinng on save
+Many IDEs allow automatic formatting on save
 - Solution is not too long - 600 lines by default, it should be more than sufficient for lab task
-- Solution can be compiled without any warnings using makefile from repository
+- Solution can be compiled without any warnings using makefile from the repository

-If one of rules is not met the server will reject solution with reject message.
-In that case you need to fix your code, create new commit and push it.
-The server allows one push every one minute.
+If one of the rules is not met the server will reject the solution with a reject message.
+In that case, you need to fix your code, create a new commit, and push it.
+The server allows one push every minute.

 ## Source codes presented in this tutorial